openstack/openstack-manuals/doc/contributor-guide/source/docs-review.rst

 #.
 Click *Reply* to vote and enter any comments about your review,
    then click *Post*.

-.. note:: The patch with WorkInProgress (WIP) status needs additional work
+.. note:: A patch with WorkInProgress (WIP) status needs additional work
           before it gets merged.
 Therefore, you may skip such a patch and review once it is ready.
 For more information, see `Work In Progress`_.